jbweston/nord/README.rst

 Nord is a client for interacting with the `NordVPN`_ service.

-At its core is a high-level Python API for interacting both with the web service provided by NordVPN, and for connecting to VPN servers using the OpenVPN client.
+At its core is a high-level Python API for interacting both with the web service provided by NordVPN, and for connecting to VPN servers using OpenVPN.

 Nord also contains components that expose this API as a command line tool, and (soon) as a web service and frontend.